LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 After discussing the developed hardware and software components in particular, this chapter will answer the question of whether the selected sensors meet the requirements:

 * Measure a wide range of different permanent magnets with regard to their systematic field strength
-* Automated measurement of the homogeneity of Hallbach rings with an accuracy of less than *1000(+ppm)*
+* Automated measurement of the homogeneity of Halbach rings with an accuracy of less than *1000(+ppm)*

 These questions are answered in the following, as a basic readout and analysis functionality platform had to be created first and thus an automated sensor characterisation can be performed.